skillcap/tracert-recorder/README.md

 A windows console application that records multiple tracert requests simultaneously and places each into their own .csv file for use with statistical software.

-Unix support to be added in the near future!
+Unix is currently unsupported, but support may be easily added upon request.